-Coaching is substitute to the hard work and a must to crack JEE!
+Coaching is a substitute for hard work and a must to crack JEE!
 Many people develop this misbelieve that to crack JEE coaching is a must!
-They believe that joining a good coaching institute will make you more compatible to crack JEE and will act as a substitute to the hard work.
+They believe that joining a good coaching institute will make you more compatible to crack JEE and will act as a substitute for the hard work.
 This is absolutely wrong!
-To an extent, coaching helps you in channelizing your energy and efforts in right direction, by means of experienced faculties and presenting study material, questions, content and guidelines in simplified manner.
-But it does not mean if you are not joining a coaching your schedule will be a mess, you will never understand the concepts or you will not be able to crack JEE!
-Until and unless you don’t do vast variety of questions, develop understanding for the concepts and their applications under various scenarios, you won’t be able to gain the confidence that yes you can crack JEE.
-Most of the students are misled by the fancy misleading advertisements in newspapers, pamphlets, Television or any other source bragging about the success and number of selections from their institute.
+To an extent, coaching helps you in channelizing your energy and efforts in the right direction, by means of experienced faculty and presenting study material, questions, content, and guidelines in a simplified manner.
+But it does not mean if you are not joining coaching your schedule will be a mess, you will never understand the concepts or you will not be able to crack JEE!
+Until and unless you don’t do a vast variety of questions, develop an understanding of the concepts and their applications under various scenarios, you won’t be able to gain the confidence that yes you can crack JEE.
+Most of the students are misled by the fancy misleading advertisements in newspapers, pamphlets, Television, or any other source bragging about the success and number of selections from their institute.
 JEE can be cracked without coaching as well!
-Remember, and mark these words, at the end of the day, there is no magic in coaching institutes which can get you selected in JEE.
-The magic lies in you, you are the magician and the strong will and dedicated efforts will get you there.
+Remember, and mark these words, at the end of the day, there is no magic in coaching institutes that can get you selected in JEE.
+The magic lies in you, you are the magician, and the strong will and dedicated efforts will get you there.
 Coaching can help you in achieving the same.

 3. IITJEE have very lengthy and complex questions

 A lot of students have this misbelieve that the questions asked in JEE are very long and run across the page.
 Gone are those days when JEE used to be subjective and completely solving 2 questions out of 5 was considered good.
-Questions in JEE now are focused on testing your conceptual knowledge, analytical skills and through understanding of topic along with numerical abilities.
-Similar is the pattern which is followed in other prestigious exams too like CAT-Prestigious IIMs takes admissions based on CAT scores(along with considering various other parameters like previous academic record, Work experience, Group Discussions & Personal Interviews etc.) You don’t believe me?
-Go and check the previous year questions of IIT and note how many questions were there which asked for the mathematical labour.
-There will be set of questions not running down more than 3-4 steps but needed strong analytical and conceptual application.
+Questions in JEE now are focused on testing your conceptual knowledge, analytical skills, and thorough understanding of the topic along with numerical abilities.
+Similar is the pattern which is followed in other prestigious exams too like CAT-Prestigious IIMs takes admissions based on CAT scores(along with considering various other parameters like a previous academic record, Work experience, Group Discussions & Personal Interviews, etc.) You don’t believe me?
+Go and check the previous year’s questions of IIT and note how many questions were there which asked for the mathematical labor.
+There will be a set of questions not running down more than 3-4 steps but needed strong analytical and conceptual application.
 In recent years, the pattern of JEE is inspired by the NCERT format as well.
-You will find questions related to practical applications, laboratory experiments and related terminologies.
+You will find questions related to practical applications, laboratory experiments, and related terminologies.
 The professors working on the JEE paper are wise and well aware that they are preparing it for a 12th pass-out kid and what has to be the difficulty level.
 So what should be your focus be is to strengthen the conceptual knowledge & practice, practice and practice.
-The price of success is hard work, dedication to job at hand, and determination that whether we win or lose we have applied the best of ourselves to the task at end.
+The price of success is hard work, dedication to the job at hand, and determination that whether we win or lose we have applied the best of ourselves to the task at the end.

 4. Studying during the few last months is enough

 It’s never too early to start.
 There is no gain without pain.
-If the new pattern of JEE Advanced and JEE Mains prevails for 2014, it simply means in JEE Mains-the screening round you will be facing competition of 15 lacs aspirants.
-First hurdle is to get into top 1.5 lacs students to be eligible for JEE Advanced.
+If the new pattern of JEE Advanced and JEE Mains prevails for 2014, it simply means in JEE Mains-the screening round you will be facing the competition of 15 lacs aspirants.
+The first hurdle is to get into the top 1.5 lacs students to be eligible for JEE Advanced.
 And it’s not going to be easy at all.
 Remember, you know yourself better than anyone else.
-When you give yourself proper amount of time to study and grab to concepts it yields better results.
-It’s not like if you don’t prepare for minimum 2 years or start some foundation course from class 5th itself you can’t crack IIT entrance.
-It’s more about understanding your capabilities and efforts needed for the goal and utilizing all the available time in best manner.
+When you give yourself the proper amount of time to study and grab concepts it yields better results.
+It’s not like if you don’t prepare for a minimum of 2 years or start some foundation course from class 5th itself you can’t crack the IIT entrance.
+It’s more about understanding your capabilities and efforts needed for the goal and utilizing all the available time in the best manner.
 MYTH#4 Start today, not tomorrow.
 If anything, you should have started yesterday.
 The earlier you start, the more time you have to mess up.

 5. Range of questions are useful whereas cramming concepts not